-We rely on Amundi ESG scoring methodology.
+To assess good governance practices of the investee companies, Amundi has developed an ESG scoring methodology.
 Amundi's ESG scoring is based on a proprietary ESG analysis framework, which accounts for 38 general and sector-specific criteria, including governance criteria.
-In the Governance dimension, we assess an issuer's ability to ensure an effective corporate governance framework that guarantees it will meet its long-term objectives (e.g. guaranteeing the issuer's value over the long term) The governance sub-criteria considered are: board structure, audit and control, remuneration, shareholders' rights, ethics, tax practices and ESG strategy worst rating.
+In the Governance dimension, we assess an issuer's ability to ensure an effective corporate governance framework that guarantees it will meet its long-term objectives (e.g., guaranteeing the issuer's value over the long term).
+The governance sub-criteria considered are: board structure, audit and control, remuneration, shareholders' rights, ethics, tax practices and ESG strategy.
+Amundi ESG Rating scale contains seven grades, ranging from A to G, where A is the best and G the worst rating.
 G-rated companies are excluded from our investment universe.